leegao/panfrost-notes/vortek/vortek2.md

 ---

-Of course.
-Here is a comprehensive decompilation and analysis of the next 15 Vulkan wrapper functions.

 ### Summary of Modifications

 This batch of functions primarily consists of Vulkan commands (`vkCmd...`).
 Most are simple state-setting functions which are passed through to the driver without modification.
 The more complex `...2KHR` style commands are also passed through directly, with the exception of `vkCmdCopyBufferToImage2`, which is hooked to support the `TextureDecoder`'s format emulation.